 That is why people are attracted to tango.
-That is why I am sad to see that tango, too, is polarized by the extremist tendency to make this dance of love a dance of show, a dance of exoticism, a dance of political correctness, and a dance for profit.
-By so doing they not only change the essence of the dance, but also betray its idealism and degrade tango from a dance that teaches the world to love to that against its ordained purpose, from that sublimates the humanity to that debases it, and from that symbolizes the world we want ours to become to that reflects the world we want to change.
+That is why I am sad to see that tango, too, is corrupted by the tendency to make this dance of love a dance of show, a dance of exoticism, a dance of political correctness, and a dance for profit.
+By so doing they have not only changed the essence of the dance, but also betrayed its idealism and degraded tango from a dance that teaches the world to love to that against its ordained purpose, from that sublimates the humanity to that debases it, and from that symbolizes the world we want ours to become to that reflects the world we want to change.

-Many people now take the responsibility to keep the natural environment clean and natural resources wisely used, because the Earth is our only home.
-Should we not also take the same responsibility to keep the human environment clean and the society stable for the same reason?
+Many people take the responsibility to keep the natural environment clean and natural resources wisely used because the Earth is our only home.
+Should we not also take the responsibility to keep the human environment clean and the society stable for the same reason?
 People new to tango need to awaken to the fact that how you see tango affects how you learn and dance it.
 You may see it as just a dance, or you may see it as a dance that teaches the world to love.
 You may learn just how to do steps, or you may learn how to be one with each other.
 You may dance to show your ego, or you may dance to show your love.
 You may reinvent tango, or you may let tango change you and through you the world.
 How you dance matters, because by which you will leave an impact, either way.
 (See Tango and the Outlook on Life.)